Advanced Series

 Income tax rules apply when crypto profits were obtained through business or interest earning activities.

 For example, an individual that stakes Ethereum and receives 0.001 ETH daily would declare it as income in AUD based on the market value of ETH at the time it was received.
-The amount that you declare as income then becomes the cost base of the asset, which is relevant when the ETH is disposed of.
+The amount that you declare as ordinary income then becomes the cost base of the asset, which is relevant when the ETH is disposed of to work out any subsequent capital gain or loss amounts.

 Some cryptocurrency activity that is declared as income includes: